d11r/d11r/README.md

 ### Glad to have you here 🎉

-I'm Dragos, I do a lot of front end things, mostly in React.
+I'm Dragos.
+I'm a student who does a little bit of research and development.

 🌎 You can find me on [d11r.dev](https://d11r.dev).
 🤝 Connect with me on [LinkedIn](https://www.linkedin.com/in/strugardragos/)